 Note from MOAA: For more information on concurrent receipt, including the latest on advocacy efforts, visit MOAA's Concurrent Receipt Resources and Advocacy Updates page.
-Click here to take action now.
+This article was upudated Oct.
+29 to include the most recent Congressional Budget Office (CBO) estimates.

 Maj.
 Richard Star, USA, is a combat engineer who is battling stage 4 lung cancer.
 Engineers are tough, and he is the sort who signed up for route clearance and road construction missions that were incredibly dangerous because of IEDs.
 But after his last deployment, the veteran of Afghanistan and Iraq knew something wasn’t quite right.
 The burn pits and other environmental hazards from his service had taken a toll.